Battle Formation: Lithology

-Thickness and Distribution
+Thickness and distribution

-The Battle Formation is reaches thicknesses of up to about 14 m, but in some areas it was partially or completely removed by erosion prior to or during the deposition of the overlying Scollard Formation.
+The Battle Formation reaches thicknesses of up to about 14 m, but in some areas it was partially or completely removed by erosion prior to or during the deposition of the overlying Scollard Formation.
 The Kneehills Tuff occurs as one bed about 15 cm to 25 cm thick, or as two or three beds each about 5 cm to 8 cm thick in the upper part of the Battle.

-Relationship to Other Units
+Relationship to other units

 The Battle Formation unconformably overlies the Whitemud Formation.
-It is overlain by the Scollard Formation and the contact is erosional in some areas where basal Scollard paleochannels have cut into or eroded through the Battle.
+It is overlain by the Scollard Formation, and the contact is erosional in some areas where basal Scollard paleochannels have cut into or eroded through the Battle.
 In other areas the contact may be conformable.
 In the southern Alberta plains it is overlain, apparently conformably, by the Willow Creek Formation, and in Saskatchewan it is overlain by the Frenchman Formation.

 The Battle Formation is equivalent to part of the St. Mary River Formation in the southern Alberta plains and is correlative with part of the Brazeau Formation in the foothills of the Alberta Rockies.
 It is correlated with the part of the Fox Hills Formation in Montana and North Dakota.